amirmazmi/config/python/basic_python.md

     - when you write something quick and dirty
 4. Better yet, name your variables clearly, ideally include their object types.
     - e.g. `df_rawdata`, `ls_ticker`, `dict_options`, `arr_randunifom`
+5. When troubleshooting, use print statements liberally to check your logic.
+When you do programming more often, try to use an IDE and learn how to use a debugger.
+It will save a lot of time.
-5. You will re-use your code, so always write with this in mind.
+6. You will re-use your code, so always write with this in mind.
 Because learning the easy way is better than pain.

 <br>